cnunezra-NAPDEs/webpage/_pages/about.md

 My research focuses on the **numerical analysis of partial differential equations**, with emphasis on **high-order finite element methods**, **discontinuous Galerkin methods**, and **hybridizable discontinuous Galerkin methods**.
 I am particularly interested in the design of efficient computational techniques that improve approximation quality and solver performance for challenging PDE problems.

 During my doctoral research, I developed **structure-preserving high-order numerical methods** for shallow-water equations from a Hamiltonian perspective.
-My current work centers on **iterative post-processing algorithms for Galerkin discretizations**, with special interest in their interaction with efficient solvers such as **GMRES**, **multigrid methods**, and **preconditioning strategies** for linear and nonlinear PDEs.
+My current research focuses on the development of new numerical methods for elliptic equations based on FEM that improve approximation quality without considerably increasing computational cost on general meshes.
+The main contribution of this work is to take advantage of existing simulation output to propose an iterative process that recovers hidden information.
+Consequently, through this process, it is possible to obtain higher-quality and more accurate solutions.

 ## Research interests